dotnet/AspNetCore.Docs/aspnetcore/client-side/spa/react.md

 ## Create a new app

-If you have ASP.NET Core 2.1 installed, there's no need to install the React project template.
+If you have ASP.NET Core 2.1 or a higher version installed, there's no need to install the React project template.

 Create a new project from a command prompt using the command `dotnet new react` in an empty directory.
 For example, the following commands create the app in a *my-new-app* directory and switch to that directory: